 In the above equations and in Table \ref{tab:binary-relation-examples}, $f_1$ \& $f_2$ are frequencies of the entities $e_1$ \& $e_2$ respectively, $f_{joint}$ is the frequency of co-occurrence of the entity pair, and $f_{total}$ is the total frequency of all entities.
-Note that, from equation \ref{eq:symmetric}, PMI, and thus NPMI is symmetric.
+Note that, from equation \ref{eq:symmetric}, PMI, and consequently NPMI is symmetric.
 Therefore, all binary entity relations extracted are undirected in nature.
 NPMI scores $\in [-1,1]$, resulting in -1 for never occurring together, 0 for independence, and +1 for complete co-occurrence.
-Thus, we can now eliminate all entity pairs with $NPMI < 0$ as noise, leaving us with a final set of binary entity relations.
+Using this, we eliminate all entity pairs with NPMI $<$ 0 as noise, leaving us with a final set of binary entity relations.
 Table \ref{tab:binary-relation-examples} shows some examples of entity pairs and their NPMI scores.

-These binary entity relations and their scores represent the crux of the knowledge graph constructed in Section \ref{subsec:knowledge-graph}.
-In turn, any mining performed on the graph depends on the quality of these relations.
-Consequently, we manually evaluate the precision of NPMI scores given to each entity pair.
-First, the top 150 (limited to 150 since evaluation is manual) most frequent entity pairs are sampled.
-We then manually validate the correctness of NPMI computed for each entity pair and analyze its precision, i.e. the fraction of scores that are valid.
-We further plot precision against rank $n \in [0,150]$ in Figure \ref{fig:npmi-eval}.
-Here, $n$ corresponds to the rank of the entity pair extracted with respect to frequency of co-occurrence ($f_{joint}$).
-From this analysis, we see that NPMI scores are valid for 90 per 100 entity pairs.
-A precision of 0.9 for a $n$ value as high as 100, strengthens the hypothesis that binary entity relations can be effectively extracted and scored with our approach.